matcampos/Node-Api-Boilerplate-With-TS/readme.md

 *  If you just want to build the api from ts to js run the following command in terminal `npm run build`

+### Build with docker

+* If already have docker installed in your machine, just run the following command: `docker-compose up -d`
+* If you don't have docker installed, download docker on the following link: [docker](https://www.docker.com/products/docker-desktop), after the docker instalation conclusion execute this command: `docker-compose up -d`

 ## Environment Variables

 * In this api it's being used the dotenv package, to change the port that api will be listened you just need to create a .env file in the root directory of the project.